 Event & Organizer Info

 This is where you can add information about yourself and your event.
-If you’ve already filled out your Mightycause profile, we’ll just import that information, but if you’re a first-time Mightycause user, you can complete your profile here to make sure the Event & Organizer Info that displays at the bottom of the page is accurate.
+If you’ve already filled out your user account profile, we’ll just import that information, but if you’re a first-time user, you can complete your profile here to make sure the Event & Organizer Info is accurate.

 What you enter here displays at the bottom of your page under “Event & Organizer Info.”

 This is not required before you can publish your page, but you may wish to create a fundraiser template before you publish.
 You, as the Event Organizer, can create a default title, goal, image/video, short story, and story for each event member’s page.
 Having a strong template available allows your event members to get their pages up and running quickly.
 You can find your template underneath the "Settings" section on your event dashboard.